• Passover

 • Parmesan: Fresh grated parm is the way to go.
 Use a microplane or the small holes on a box grater.

 • Pasta Water: Retain the pasta cooking water from when you boil the ravioli.
-The starches in this water have magic powers and will help bring your ravioli sauce together nicely.
+The starches in the pasta water help the sauce come together and coat the ravioli.

-Cook the ravioli according to the package directions, retaining the pasta cooking water.
+Step 1: Cook the butternut squash ravioli according to the package directions.
+Before you drain it, scoop out and save some of the pasta water.

 butter melting in a saute pan